Step by Step Hen Planner

 At first glance, planning hen weekends abroad can seem like a daunting task for just a few bridesmaids to conquer.
 We’re here to tell you that there’s loads of ways it can be easier, and equally loads of ways the organising can be worth the pay off.
 A hen party away usually means a whole weekend of celebrations, and a few days taken away from the wedding stresses, surrounding the bride to be with people she loves.

 Aside from all the sappy and gooey stuff, planning flights for 20 girls is A LOT to handle.
 You and the other bridesmaids need to be prepared to be strict with budgets, and make sure everyone is aware of how much a whole weekend of sun and lounging will cost.
 Once you’re over this hurdle, the rest of planning a hen party away can be a totally fun experience.
+If your looking for some sophistication we have a list of classy hen do destinations abroad for you to browse through.

 We at Funktion Events care about your protection when you are travelling away.
 Which is why we are a Member of ABTA.
 Make sure you are always travelling with confidence, over the past 65 years ABTA have been offering advice and guidance to a very high standard for agents and the public within the travel industry.